 As we mentioned before, the chords for this song can be quite challenging.
 If you are a beginner guitarist, we recommend starting with some simpler songs.
 At least before attempting to play Master of Puppets.
 Yet, if you are an intermediate or advanced player, you should be able to tackle this song with relative ease.

 The first thing you need to know is that the song is played in standard tuning.
-It’s played with pretty much nothing but down strokes and is a pretty fast tempo.
+It’s played with pretty much nothing but down strokes and is a fast tempo.
 We also recommend that you play this song with an electric guitar for the right tone.
 You can find the amp settings here.

 Chord Chart for Master Of Puppets